2024 MID-YEAR REPORT

 • VENICE BIENALE opening on 07 May 2025

 The theme of the World Architecture Day 2024 is “Engaging youth to create a better Urban Future”.
-The Council is discussing currently the particular focus for the UIA celebration on 7 October and will post a relevant communiqué so that our Member Sections can plan accordingly.
+The Council is currently discussing the particular focus for the UIA celebration on 7 October and will post a relevant communiqué so that our Member Sections can plan accordingly.

 7. 2024 UIA FORUM IN KUALA LUMPUR